 - 1. All new development shall promote and support the provision of safe and fit for purpose pathways, pavements, public rights of way and general access routes, throughout the village and parish, for all pedestrians, cyclists and disabled users. - 2.
 Development which impacts on existing public footpaths and rights of way will not be allowed unless: - a.
 Suitable similar alternative provision is made as part of the development or via; - b.
 The costs of any alternative off site provision, signage and reasonable future maintenance being met by the developer; and - c.
 Future management arrangements are agreed with Bolton Council and the Town Council - 3.
-All major development shall make provision (on-site and off-site via S106 or S278 agreements) to extend or connect to existing routes for walkers and cyclists including, where possible, routes linking into the countryside as well as into the village and to accommodate people of all ages and abilities including with pushchairs and wheelchairs. - 4.
+All major development shall make provision (on-site and off-site via S106 or S278 agreements) to extend or connect to existing routes for walkers and cyclists including, where possible, routes linking into the countryside as well as into the village and to accommodate people of all ages and abilities including with pushchairs and wheelchairs.
+This provision is sought in instances where it is required to make the development acceptable in planning terms and is related in scale and kind to the development. - 4.
 New developments, refurbishment or significant alterations to existing street scene & layouts should conform to the Manual for Streets 1 & 2 standard as appropriate.